Equipment financing can be a versatile solution for businesses looking to acquire essential tools without stretching their budget too thin.

 A credit score of 680 or higher is generally needed to get approved for an equipment loan.

-Your credit score measures how likely you are to repay debt, and lenders use it to determine how much interest to charge on loan.
+Your credit score measures how likely you are to repay debt, and lenders use it to determine how much interest to charge on a loan.

 Is equipment financing a good idea?